gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 file_meta
 ---------

-Earlier we saw that by default :func:`~pydicom.filereader.dcmread` only reads files that are in the DICOM File Format.
+Earlier we saw that by default :func:`~pydicom3.filereader.dcmread` only reads files that are in the DICOM File Format.
 So what's the difference between a DICOM dataset written to file and one written in the DICOM File Format?
 The answer is a file header containing: